 - Approximately 1/2 cup to 1/2 cup plus 2 tbsp melted ghee (to be added as required) OR as per individual choice

 - 1/2 cup + 3 to 4 tbsp powdered sugar(adjust to individual sweetness required)

 - 1tsp cardamom powder

 - 4 tbsp milk

 - Heat 1/2 cup melted ghee in an iron kadai/skillet.
-Add the besan and roast it stirring continuously on LOW flame on the smallest gas burner till it changes its colour to golden brown and till fragrant and till ghee starts leaving the sides.
+Add the besan and roast it stirring continuously on LOW flame on the smallest gas burner till it just changes its colour to golden and till fragrant and till ghee starts leaving the sides.
 If the mixture looks dry add a little ghee and stir.
 Then add milk, it’ll froth up immediately.
 Stir continuously so no lumps are formed.
 Be careful while doing so as the mix is real hot and it froths up.
 Switch off the flame, remove from heat and let it cool.

 - Once the mix is at room temperature add powdered sugar, cardamom powder and mix well.
 Shape into lemon sized balls.
 Press in a raisin and shape the laddoo.
 If you cannot shape the laddoos only then add melted ghee as required and shape them.
 The laddoos should be firm and smooth.
 When done store them in a flat airtight box.

 - The proprtions mentioned above are using thick besan.
 Laddoo besan is easily available at the grocers.
 The besan has to be fresh.
 Many prepare laddoos using fine besan too for which proportions may vary a bit.If using fine besan take lesser ghee to start with and then add as required as fine besan absorbs ghee faster.
 Secondly use a little coarse( not very coarse)sugar powder so that the laddoos are not very soft.
 The reason for using thick besan is the laddoo does’nt stick to the upper side of the mouth while eating which is usually the case when you use fine besan.